javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

     Give them a try.
 A young initiate may wonder -- are such names really useful for a ninja?
 Indeed, they are!

     Sure, the variable name still means something.
 It says what's inside the variable: a string, a number or something else.
-But when an outsider tries to understand the code, he'll be surprised to see that there's actually no information at all!
+But when an outsider tries to understand the code, they'll be surprised to see that there's actually no information at all!
 And will ultimately fail to alter your well-thought code.

     The value type is easy to find out by debugging.
 But what's the meaning of the variable?
 Which string/number does it store?